echoesian/mobile-fuse-sap-sf-integration-demo/README.md

 1. [Download and unzip.](https://github.com/DataVirtualizationByExample/dv-fuse-integration-demo/archive/master.zip).
 If running on Windows, it is reccommended the project be extracted to a location near the root drive path due to limitations of length of file/path names.

-2. Add the DV and Fuse Products to the software directory.
+2. Add Fuse Products to the software directory.

 3. Run 'init.sh' or 'init.bat' to setup the environment locally. 'init.bat' must be run with Administrative privileges.